LaMarseillaise/sf_food_cart_map/README.md

 The data are gathered directly from an [OpenData API](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat?) in JSON using client-side JavaScript.
 This means that the system may be rate limited, as no API key is used (there is no way to obscure it).
 The application is run on a simple Ruby/Rack server.
 This solution did not necessitate a back-end, and so this seemed a reasonable approach.

 Aside from the Google maps API, two libraries have been included for expedience: jQuery and Twitter Bootstrap.
 The former was used to obtain the data in JSON format; the latter to simplify the layout.
-If I had more time, I would remove Bootstrap.

 ##Usage